amazeeio/docs/step_by_step_guides/push-local-site-to-development-server.md

 3. The Git branch you would like to use as your development server \(in this example we will use `develop`, but it realy can be any name!\)
 4. Give our deployment systems access to the Git repository \(see [Grant access to your sourcecode](/step_by_step_guides/grant_amazeeio_access_to_sourcecode.md) on how to do that\)

 That's it!
-You can actually continue with Steps 1-3 even though we
+You can actually continue with Steps 1-3 even though we didn't set up everything on our side yet.

 ## Step 1: Use full fledged settings.php files